Hermeneutics: Psychology and cognitive science

 Psychologists and Cognitive science have recently become interested in hermeneutics, especially as an alternative to cognitivism.

 Hubert Dreyfus's critique of conventional artificial intelligence has been influential among psychologists who are interested in hermeneutic approaches to meaning and interpretation, as discussed by philosophers such as Martin Heidegger (cf. Embodied cognition) and Ludwig Wittgenstein (cf. Discursive psychology).

 Hermeneutics is also influential in humanistic psychology.

 Religion and theology

 The understanding of a theological text depends upon the reader's particular hermeneutical viewpoint.
 Some theorists, such as Paul Ricœur, have applied modern philosophical hermeneutics to theological texts (in Ricœur's case, the Bible).

 Mircea Eliade, as a hermeneutist, understands religion as 'experience of the sacred', and interprets the sacred in relation to the profane.
 The Romanian scholar underlines that the relation between the sacred and the profane is not of opposition, but of complementarity, having interpreted the profane as a hierophany.
 The hermeneutics of the myth is a part of the hermeneutics of religion.
 Myth should not be interpreted as an illusion or a lie, because there is truth in myth to be rediscovered.
-Myth is interpreted by Mircea Eliade as 'sacred history'.
+Myth is interpreted by Eliade as 'sacred history'.
 He introduces the concept of 'total hermeneutics'.

+The term was notably used in 2005 by Pope Benedict XVI saying the Second Vatican Council needs to be viewed through the lens of a "hermeneutic of reform" rather than a "hermeneutic of discontinuity and rupture".
+In subsequent discourse, this has become a "hermeneutic of continuity" contrasted with a "hermeneutic of rupture," and applied to dissident tendencies questioning recent church teaching in general and the teaching of Pope Francis.
+Following this, the term is now widely used: e.g. of suspicion, of tradition and kenosis, and of synodality.
+Benedict also spoke of the "hermeneutic of the cross", "of faith" necessary for exegesis, "of unity", while deploring a "hermeneutic of politics".
+Francis has warned against a "hermeneutic of conspiracy".
+Pope John Paul II taught a "hermeneutic of the gift".